 Assigned supervisors oversee intern’s clinical case loads, provide mentoring, and facilitate professional development.
 Interns participate in two hours of individual supervision with an appropriately licensed psychologist each week.
 Interns may request that one supervisor provide both hours of supervision, or may request to work with a primary supervisor for one hour and a secondary supervisor for the other hour.
-One hour of supervision each week is also provided in the intern’s specialty area.
-Interns receive one additional hour of group supervision each week focused on the interns’ provision of group therapy.
-Interns also receive .5 hours of supervision from their co-leader for each group they co-facilitate.
-Consultation with other senior staff is done on an informal and/or as-needed basis.
+Interns are expected to work with two individual supervisors over the course of the internship year.

-Couples counseling has become increasingly used by students, which provides interns with the opportunity to work with couples.
+Couples counseling has become increasingly used by SUU students, which provides interns with the opportunity to work with couples.
 Interns are expected to work with three couples over the course of the internship year.

 Interns receive training and supervision in the area of clinical interviewing.
 All CAPS clients take the Outcome Questionnaire-45 (OQ-45) at intake and on a continuing weekly basis.
 Interns receive training in outcome assessment and the use of OQ-45 data in treatment planning.
 Interns also receive training in the ongoing assessment of the therapeutic alliance using the Session Rating Scale (SRS).
 Interns are trained to use the SRS on a weekly basis and to incorporate SRS feedback into treatment planning.

 Interns are also required to complete two additional psychological evaluations in an area of the intern’s choice over the course of the internship year.
 Possible tests include personality inventories (MMPI-2, PAI), educational assessments (WAIS-IV, WJ-III), an eating disorder inventory (EDI-III), substance abuse assessments (YAAPST, SASSI-3, ASI) and inventories of career interests and skills (SDS, SII-II, MBTI).

 Seminars are led by CAPS staff members or other professionals from the university and the community.
-Interns are expected to present during a Professional Development Meeting once each semester (Fall, Spring) on an area of strength, expertise, or interest to the intern.
-During the Summer Semester, Training Seminar is the only seminar offered.
-Interns complete a brief “Seminar Evaluation” electronically following each seminar presentation.
+Interns are expected to present during a Professional Development Meeting once each semester (Fall, Spring) on an area of strength, expertise, or interest.
+Interns complete an evaluation of each seminar series, “Seminar Series Evaluation,” at the conclusion of each semester.

 Interns typically have opportunities to attend local conferences (e.g., the Utah University and College Counseling Centers conference) for professional development and networking.
 A small conference fund is available for interns to defray some of the cost.
-Interns may also choose to use this conference fund to support their attendance at a national conference of their choosing.
+Interns may also choose to use this conference fund to support their attendance at a national conference of their choice.